Introduction

 .

-It is also guaranteed that the created executor is complete and does not rely on the token itself whatsoever after creation.
+Likewise, it is also guaranteed that the created executor is complete and does not rely on the token itself whatsoever after creation.
 This means that a template executor can be used after the template has finished executing (e.g. in a coroutine).

 Example